-The application to apply for the DPEA Class of 2023 is now available!
+The Online Application to apply for the DPEA Class of 2023 is now available.
 All the information you need to know about applying to the DPEA can be found here, or go to the Admissions Tab at top of our home page.

 Applications are due no later than Friday, December 14th.

 These are the Juniors working on their Kinetic Sculptures and their abstract sculptures.
 They are currently in the process of finishing their projects and beginning to program their individual sculptures.